kylescotshank/IntroToNCBIandBLAST/README.md

 ***

-####Step 3: Extend the sequence comparison between the library and query sequences in both directions.
+####Step 3: Extend the local sequence alignment between the library and query sequences in both directions.

 Next, the BLAST algorithm will begin to extend the "seed" word by one unit in each direction.
 If the overall score of this new alignment falls below a certain threshold, the algorithm will cease.